MidCamp/midcamp-2016-website/vagrant/README.md

 `vagrant up`

+If this is the first time you've ran vagrant with the `kerasai/lamp` box, vagrant will download the box file.
+This file is approximately 600MB so it may take a few minutes to download.
+This is only necessary once and your machine will reuse the download for subsequent vagrant initializations.

-This will take a few moments to generate the new VM.
+When the VM begin to initialize, it will take a few moments to generate the new VM.
 You will also be prompted for your password (host machine) in order to set entries in the hosts file and attach the NFS share.

 You'll see a warning stating that bindfs is not installed, ignore.